AB-1275

 Key Takeaways

-• Extends the timeline for determining regional housing needs from 2 to 3 years before scheduled revisions.
+• Extends housing need determinations to three years before revisions.

 Get Involved